Grand Canyon National Park On a Budget

-The cost to enter the Grand Canyon is on a per vehicle basis and currently set to $25.
-It is possible to purchase a national park pass which will give you access to all United States national parks.
+The cost to enter the Grand Canyon is on a per vehicle basis and currently set to $35 (for 7 days).
+It is possible to purchase a national park pass which will give you access to all United States national parks (prices vary).
 There's a discounted senior national park pass as well.

 Once you're in the park there is a park shuttle system.
 This system runs along the South Rim on three routes.
 Service is free and runs from sunrise until after sunset.
 It is most frequent during the summer months when additional shuttles are added.
 During the summer months there is also a park service shuttle that travels from Tusayan into the park.